Scalability Considerations for Impala

 The buffer pool feature, available in Impala 2.10 and higher, changes the way Impala allocates memory during a query.
 Most of the memory needed is reserved at the beginning of the query, avoiding cases where a query might run for a long time before failing with an out-of-memory error.
 The actual memory estimates and memory buffers are typically smaller than before, so that more queries can run concurrently or process larger volumes of data than previously.

 The buffer pool feature includes some query options that you can fine-tune: BUFFER_POOL_LIMIT Query Option, DEFAULT_SPILLABLE_BUFFER_SIZE Query Option, MAX_ROW_SIZE Query Option, and MIN_SPILLABLE_BUFFER_SIZE Query Option.

-Memory use during spilling is now steadier and more predictable, instead of
+use during spilling is now steadier and more predictable, instead of increasing rapidly

 SQL Operations that Spill to Disk

 Certain memory-intensive operations write temporary data to disk (known as spilling to disk) when Impala is close to exceeding its memory limit on a particular host.